 Melaleuca howeana Cheel APNI*

-Description: Dense low shrub or bush to 3 m, with flaky bark; branchlets glabrous.
+Description: Dense low shrub, bush or small tree to 5 m, with coarsely papery bark; branchlets glabrous.

 Leaves alternate (opposite in juvenile plants), spreading; lamina linear to elliptical, 4–9 mm long, 1–1.5 mm wide, veins not conspicuous; apex obtuse; petiole short, c.
 1 mm long.